InterLinked1/lbbs/README.rst

 No configuration is required of the backend.
 Only the frontend needs to be configured.

-The frontend does not need to be run under the BBS's web server (and in fact, it cannot be currently, since the BBS web server does not support storing session data currently).
-The recommended approach is to run the frontend under the Apache HTTP web server, just like any other virtualhost.
+The frontend does not need to be run under the BBS's web server.
+For example, you can run the frontend under the Apache HTTP web server, just like any other virtualhost.
 You'll want to secure the site using TLS just like any other site if it's public facing.
-The BBS doesn't support SNI (Server Name Indication) currently either, so this is probably another reason to use Apache for now.
+The BBS HTTP server doesn't support SNI (Server Name Indication) currently, so this may be a reason to prefer Apache for now.

 Apart from the frontend site itself, you can also configure a WebSocket reverse proxy under Apache HTTP to accept WebSocket upgrades on your standard HTTPS port (e.g. 443) and hand those off to the BBS WebSocket